teunzwart/traefik/docs/content/middlewares/circuitbreaker.md

 The circuit breaker protects your system from stacking requests to unhealthy services (resulting in cascading failures).

-When your system is healthy, the circuit is close (normal operations).
+When your system is healthy, the circuit is closed (normal operations).
 When your system becomes unhealthy, the circuit becomes open and the requests are no longer forwarded (but handled by a fallback mechanism).

 To assess if your system is healthy, the circuit breaker constantly monitors the services.